w314/notes/oracleNotes/odbCursor.md

 ### Explicit Cursor Example

+- EXIT WHEN should be right after LOOP
+    - otherwise last record will be processed twice
+- when fetching all details use %ROWTYPE of the CURSOR
+    - CURSOR cur_emp IS SELECT ....
+    - rec_emp_info cur_emp%ROWTYPE

 Requirement: HR manager wants to view the details (employee ID, salary and hire date) of all the employees working in Marketing department (department ID 20)

 ```sql